-Members of the 2018 Summer Analyst and Associate classes from around the world share what they learned about career and life that will stay with them, as they head back to campus.
+Discover members of the 2018 Summer Analyst and Associate classes as they share what they learned about career and life that will stay with them.

 What's it like to work in Financial Services?
 Every year, hundreds of Summer Analysts and Associates from around the world join Morgan Stanley for an intensive 10 weeks of training, networking, and lots of hard work.
 The first thing they learn?
 Most of them will never set foot anywhere near the actual Wall Street.